LearnPolkadot/DOTspot_posts/README.md

 2. Browse to the folder where you want your article to appear.  *Example*:

-   - if writing about a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> then the appropriate project
+   - if writing about a project select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/projects" target="_blank">project folder</a> _(CTRL+click on Windows and Linux or CMD+click on MacOS)_ then the appropriate project
-   - if writing a general article about Polkadot, Kusama, or Substrate select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>
+   - if writing a general article about Polkadot, Kusama, or Substrate select the <a href="https://github.com/LearnPolkadot/DOTspot_posts/blob/master/general" target="_blank">general folder</a>_(CTRL+click on Windows and Linux or CMD+click on MacOS)_

 3. Select Add file > Create new file